-Making rice krispie treats is one of the easiest things ever, but it's still good to know what tools and ingredients you'll need to make them!
-You'll need:
+Making this recipe is one of the easiest things ever, but it's still good to know what tools and ingredients you'll need to make them!
+You'll need the following 5 items:

-- Pinch of Salt or 1/8 teaspoon – This just helps a little to balance out the sweetness of the rice krispie treats.
+- Pinch of Salt or ⅛ teaspoon.
+This just helps a little to balance out the sweetness.
 Like I mentioned above, if you use salted butter, you can skip this part.

 These are the tools I swear by whenever I make my rice krispie treats recipe!

-- 9″ x 13″ Rectangular Baking Pan – I have a few rectangular baking pans, but my favorite one to use for making rice krispie treats is my Nordic Ware pan.
+- 9" x 13" Rectangular Baking Pan.
+I have a few rectangular baking pans, but my favorite one to use is my Nordic Ware pan.
 It's inexpensive, durable, it comes with a lid (that also acts as a small cookie sheet if you need one), and it just looks vintage to me.

-- Aluminum Foil / Parchment Paper/ or Wax Paper – Lately I have preferred placing overlapping sheets of aluminum foil inside my 9″ x 13″ pan when making this rice krispie treats recipe, but you can also line the pan with parchment paper or wax paper.
+- Aluminum Foil / Parchment Paper/ or Wax Paper.
+Lately I have preferred placing overlapping sheets of aluminum foil inside my 9" x 13" pan when making this recipe, but you can also line the pan with parchment paper or wax paper.
 Whatever you decide to use, it will help later with removing them from the pan to cut the rice krispies into squares.

-- Wooden Spoon – using a wooden spoon is just my preference when mixing all of the rice krispie treat ingredients together.
-I think no matter what spoon you use, the rice krispie treat mixture will stick to it.
-Ha!
+- Wooden Spoon.
+Using a wooden spoon is just my preference when mixing all of the ingredients together.
+If you don't have one, it's totally okay!

-- Spatula – After I've mixed everything together and have scooped it into the foil-lined rectangular pan, I like to use this to press the rice krispie treats mixture down and level everything out.
+- Spatula.
+After I've mixed everything together and have scooped it into the foil-lined rectangular pan, I like to use a spatula to press the rice krispie treats mixture down and level everything out.
 Make sure to read my quick tips below for how to do this without getting the mixture stuck all over to the spatula!